CERTCC/Vultron/docs/topics/behavior_logic/index.md

-If Behavior Trees were merely a notational convention, they would already have been useful enough to include here to structure the high-level business logic of the MPCVD protocol.
+If Behavior Trees were merely a notational convention, they would already have been useful enough to include here to structure the high-level business logic of the Vultron Protocol.
 But they also offer a way to prototype software agents that reflect the activities of CVD Participants.
 Because Behavior Trees are inherently hierarchical, they are composable.